yuhangdu-edu/yuhangdu-edu.github.io/_pages/field.md

       </div>
     </div>

     <p>Our team also led a two-day technical training workshop in Monrovia.
 The workshop brought together maternal health leaders from across Liberia, including representatives from the Ministry of Health, County Health Teams, the University of Liberia, and the Clinton Health Access Initiative (CHAI).
-Participants received hands-on training on two analytical tools we developed for individual and population level unassisted birth risk assessment.
+Participants received hands-on training on two implementation tools we developed for individual and population level unassisted birth risk assessment.
 The sessions also opened rich discussions.
 Participants shared accounts of limited MWH capacity, difficulties in communicating risk to patients and families, and the need for better training for midwives.
 These conversations reinforced how much lies beyond the reach of models and data alone, and confirmed the importance of designing tools that practitioners can trust and use.</p>

     <h2>Two Implementation Tools</h2>